Mariners make early offseason move landing Teoscar Hernández

 Hernandez made $10.65 million last year with the Blue Jays.
 He’ll turn 31 next October during what the Mariners hope is another playoff run.

-The deal was not made with defense at the forefront.
-This was a move to bolster an offense that at times struggled last season to score runs and leaned a little too much on its pitching staff to win close, low-scoring games.
+While Hernández likely slots into right field should Haniger end up leaving in free agency, the deal was not made with defense at the forefront.
+This was a move to bolster an offense that at times last season struggled to score runs and leaned a little too much on its pitching staff to win close, low-scoring games.

 Macko dealt with injuries for most of the 2022 season with Single-A Everett.
 He was rated one of the top-10 prospects in the Mariners organization by some scouting services but pitched in just eight games last season.